GiorgiBeriashvili/school-of-ai/README.md

-# school-of-ai
+# School of AI

-This repository stores the data regarding the School of AI course.
+school-of-ai stores the data regarding the School of AI course.

+---

+# Learning Material

+Visit the [Wiki](https://github.com/GiorgiBeriashvili/school-of-ai/wiki "School of AI's wiki") section to find more information regarding the learning material used throughout the course.

 ---